-- Bachelor's degree from a university or college with a graduating GPA of 3.0 on a 4-point scale. - A 500-word essay describing career goals and how this program will help achieve those goals. - At least 1 year of paid professional experience in a public sector or non-profit organization is preferred.
+- Bachelor's degree from a university or college with a graduating GPA of 3.0 on a 4 point scale. - A 500-word essay describing career goals and how this program will help achieve those goals.

 Applicants for the Master of Public Administration must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions website for more information and a checklist of application requirements.